 - Advantages of a human brain vs. a computer - Parallelism: all the neurons and synapses are active simultaneously, whereas most current computers have only one or at most a few CPUs. - More fault-tolerant: A hardware error that flips a single bit can doom an entire computation, but brain cells die all the time with no ill effect to the overall functioning of the brain. - Inductive algorithm: To be trained using an inductive learning algorithm

-- Approximation of biological neural nets by ANN - Started by psychologists and neurobiologists to develop and test computational analogues of neurons - Other names: connectionist learning, parallel distributed processing, neural computation, adaptive networks, and collective computation
+- Artificial Neural Networks (ANN) Started by psychologists and neurobiologists to develop and test computational analogues of neurons

+- Other names:

+- connectionist learning,

+- parallel distributed processing,

+- neural computation,

+- adaptive networks, and

+- collective computation